Emotet Malware Over the Years: The History of an Infamous Cyber-Threat

 What makes Emotet malware so hard to eradicate is the fact that it was designed to evade traditional file-based antivirus detection.
 For this reason, you will need to install a more robust piece of software that can keep up with and protect your organization against evolved threats.

-Our Thor Vigilance Enterprise is a next-generation antivirus solution with four state of the art malware detection layers and live process monitoring.
+Our Heimdal™ Next-Gen Antivirus & MDM is a next-generation antivirus solution with four state-of-the-art malware detection layers and live process monitoring.
 In addition to this, it runs in the background without slowing the machines in your network down, which is always a plus.

 2. Always Apply Software Updates and Patches When Released